Slackadays/Hajime/README.md

 Hajime requires at least **C++17** to work and C++20 for future compatibility.

 # Using Hajime

-## Enable the systemd Service
-This script is a cinch to actually use.
-To check its status, run `sudo systemctl status hajime` (or substitute "hajime" if you have renamed the systemd service file).
-This will display the messages sent by Hajime.
-For debugging, you may also run it manually.

-## Configure the Server
-Once you run Hajime for the first time, create a "servers file" AND a "server file."
-Then, open server0.conf in a text editor and apply the needed settings.

 ## Important Note
 You must use the command "screen" in the server execution command for Hajime to work.
 This limitation will be removed in a future update.